geneb726/geneb726/README.md

 - 👋 Hi, I’m Benson Karanja @geneb726
 - 👀 I’m interested in software development
-- 🌱 I’m a developer using spring, flutter and vue
+- 🌱 I’m a developer using spring, flutter and react
-- 💞️ I’m looking to collaborate on any project in java or dart
+- 💞️ I’m looking to collaborate on any project in java, react or dart
 - 📫 How to reach me geneb726@gmail.com

 <!---